Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

 Fivetran can replicate all of your data from over [600+ data sources](https://www.fivetran.com/connectors) directly into Snowflake, or an Iceberg data lake.
 Fivetran does this in a fast, secure, SaaS-based, automated, no-code manner where most connectors take less than 5 minutes to set up allowing you to perform all your Snowflake data workloads, in this case GenAI, just as if you were connected to all your source systems.
 The sky is the limit!

 Snowflake Cortex will be used to handle all of the GenAI needs with ease making this daunting task seem simple.
 Most GenAI applications utilize unstructured data.
 We are going to be using structured data from a PostgreSQL database.
 That's right...no stagnant PDFs or HTML files...database data.
 So let’s get started!

-> aside positive
-> Secondary Source:  At the end of this lab guide, there are instructions on how to use the secondary wine data source (Amazon S3) if the Postgres database is inaccessible.
->

 ### Prerequisites
 - Existing Snowflake account, or a [new Snowflake trial account](https://signup.snowflake.com/?utm_cta=quickstarts_), with 'AccountAdmin' role.
 If 'AccountAdmin' is not available, you will need to get a user with AccountAdmin privileges to grant access to Cortex features described below.